Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 #### Generate the root certificate

-First thing first is to generate a root private key.
-We will use it later on to generate the root certificate.
+First, generate a root private key.
+You will need it later to generate the root certificate.

 ```shell
 openssl genrsa -out clientPrivateKeyForRootCA.pem 2048
 ```

-Now that you have a root private key, you can now generate the root certificate.
+Now that you have a root private key, you can generate the root certificate.

 ```shell
 openssl req -x509 -new -nodes -key clientPrivateKeyForRootCA.pem -sha256 -days 1095 -out myGameClientCA.pem
 ```

 You will be prompted to answer several questions.
 Most of the answers are not that important within the present context.
-It is however useful to use a common name that makes sense for you to identify this certificate amongst others.
+It is, however, useful to use a common name that makes sense for you to identify this certificate amongst others.
 Ideally, you would want to use your domain name if you have one.

 #### Generate the root-signed certificate to use with the server

-Create now a private key for the server.
+Now, create a private key for the server.

 ```shell
 openssl genrsa -out myGameServerPrivateKey.pem 2048
 ```

-From this private key, you can generate a certificate signing request.
+You can use this private key to generate a certificate signing request.

 ```shell
 openssl req -new -key myGameServerPrivateKey.pem -out myGameServerCertificateSigningRequest.pem
 ```

-You'll be prompted with the same questions as for generating the root certificate.
-The answers are no more important, except for the common name: it is recommended to use the server's hostname.
+You'll be prompted with the same questions you answered when generating the root certificate.
+The answers are no more important (except for the common name: it is recommended to use the server's hostname).

-Finally, using the different files generated, we can create the certificate file the server will use to authenticate itself:
+Finally, you can create the certificate file the server will use to authenticate itself using the generated files:

 ```shell
 openssl.exe x509 -req -in myGameServerCertificateSigningRequest.pem -CA myGameClientCA.pem -CAkey clientPrivateKeyForRootCA.pem -CAcreateserial -out myGameServerCertificate.pem -days 365 -sha256
 ```

 You should have now generated a total of five files.
-Out of these, only three will be used later on:
+You only need to use the following three: `myGameClientCA.pem`, `myGameServerCertificate.pem`, and `myGameServerPrivateKey.pem`.

-* The content of the `myGameClientCA.pem` file will be used client-side as the `caCertificate` parameter.
+- On the client side, you need the content of the `myGameClientCA.pem` for the `caCertificate` parameter.
-* On the server end, the contents of `myGameServerCertificate.pem` will be used for the `certificate` parameter.
+- On the server end, you need the contents of `myGameServerCertificate.pem` for the `certificate` parameter.
-* On the server end, the contents of `myGameServerPrivateKey.pem` will be used for the `privateKey` parameter.
+- On the server end, you need the contents of `myGameServerPrivateKey.pem` for the `privateKey` parameter.

 ### Boilerplate file holding the secure parameters

 Create a `SecureParameters.cs` script file to hold your certificates and the private key.
 Place it in the same folder as the minimal server and minimal client scripts.
-Then declare the `SecureParameters` static class and the boilerplate code that will hold your secure information:
+Then, declare the `SecureParameters` static class and the boilerplate code that will hold your secure information:

 ```csharp
 public static class SecureParameters